rahulanand007/notes_backend/README.md

 # Notes App Backend

-This repository contains the backend code for a simple notes app built using Node.js, Express, and MongoDB.
+This repository contains the backend code for a simple notes app .
+Please read this file and follow the instructions to run this Repo.

 *****Stack Used*****